-- Updating the online Community Recognition Program listing - Advising Mayor and Council of upcoming Clock Tower lightings, and - Posting on social media (e.g. the City's Corporate Twitter channel) to acknowledge the lighting recognition/activation
+- Coordinating social media messaging for the designated day.
+Hashtags and website links to be provided by the requestor - Updating the online Community Recognition Program listing - Advising Mayor and Council of upcoming Clock Tower lightings, and - Posting on social media (e.g. the City's Corporate Twitter channel) to acknowledge the lighting recognition/activation